JasonEb/Rekappa/readme.md

 # Rekappa
 [Live Demo](https://jasoneb.github.io/Rekappa/#/)

 Rekappa is a capstone project for Cal State Fullerton's Masters of Software Engineering program.
 It's main goals were to express the software development and practices covered within the program.
-The application is a media platform for Twitch that provides better features for curating content.
+The application is a media platform for Twitch that provides sorting and filters for curating content.
 This paper will demonstrate software engineering processes for building the application with Front-End Technologies, such as JavaScript, React, and Redux.

 A PDF version of the [project report](https://github.com/JasonEb/Rekappa/blob/master/documentation/597EbuengJasonProject_Report.pdf) is within the `/documentation` directory.
 The report includes several technical documentation, such as system designs, prototypes, and backlog.
 Below is the `Table of Contents` for reference.